 The rectum is located at the end of the colon and is about 5 inches in length.
 The rectum is normally empty, except when stool is propelled by the upper colon into the rectum just prior to a bowel movement.
 At that time, stool is ready to be excreted through the anal canal.
 The anal canal has two muscular "valves", called the internal and external sphincters, through which the stool must pass.
 The sphincters allow us to retain stool until we are ready to have a bowel movement, at which time the sphincters relax, releasing the stool.

-In 2008, there will be an estimated 40,740 new cases of rectal cancer in the United States (23,490 in men and 17,250 in women).
+In 2015, there is estimated to be 39,610 cases of rectal cancer diagnosed in the United States (23,200 in men and 16,410 in women).
 In general, colon and rectal cancers are grouped together and have the same risk factors associated with them.
 The average age of diagnosis is 66 years of age, and risk increases with age.
-Individuals with a personal or family history of colorectal cancer or polyps, inherited colorectal cancer syndromes (i.e., FAP and HNPCC, and patients with ulcerative colitis or Crohn's disease are at higher risk, and thus may require screening at an earlier age than the general population.
+Individuals with a personal or family history of colorectal cancer or polyps, inherited colorectal cancer syndromes (i.e., FAP and HNPCC), and patients with ulcerative colitis or Crohn's disease are at higher risk, and thus may require screening at an earlier age than the general population.
 A person with one first degree relative (parent, sibling or child) with colon cancer is 2 to 3 times as likely to develop the cancer as someone who does not have an affected relative.

 Despite avoiding all of these factors, some people will still develop colon or rectal cancer.
 With screening and early detection, these patients can be cured in a majority of the cases.

-Given the things that put a person at higher risk, a low-fat diet high in fruits and vegetables and low in red meat, regular exercise, and maintaining a healthy body weight may all aid in prevention.
+Given the things that put a person at higher risk, a low-fat diet, high in fruits and vegetables and low in red meat, regular exercise, and maintaining a healthy body weight may all aid in prevention.
 The term chemoprevention can be defined as 'the use of a chemical compound to prevent, inhibit, or reverse the formation of the cancer'.
 There are ongoing studies looking at vitamins A, E, D, and C, folic acid, calcium, selenium, aspirin, cox-2 inhibitors, and hormone replacement therapy as potential chemopreventive agents that may prevent or reverse the formation of polyps and colorectal cancer.
 Thus far, these studies have been inconclusive, and thus no specific recommendations have been made for the general population.
 Some of these agents continue to be evaluated in clinical trials.
-Recently, an interesting case-control study of 1,800 Israeli women found that women taking bisphosphonates (medication for osteoporosis) for a year or more had about a 50% reduction in the diagnosis of colorectal cancer compared to women not taking the drug.
-This reduction has not yet been “proven” by a randomized clinical trial, but many in the oncology community are calling for more studies on the use of bisphosphonates as chemoprevention.

 The one screening test that is specific to rectal cancer is a digital rectal exam (DRE).
 This test consists of a physician inserting a gloved finger into the patient's rectum and feeling for abnormal growths or strictures.
 Studies have not proven that screening with DRE actually decreases deaths due to rectal cancer.
 Other screening tests are the same as those used for colon cancer screening, including fecal occult blood testing, colonoscopy, and sigmoidoscopy.
 These tests screen both the colon and the rectum.

 Once rectal cancer is found by the screening tests, further tests are needed to determine the extent of the tumor.
 The tests used to determine spread of the tumor are CT scans, MRIs, and endoscopic ultrasound (EUS).
 The EUS is a type of ultrasound that uses sound waves to determine the depth of the tumor and whether or not surrounding lymph nodes are involved.
-A biopsy is typically done during an EUS, colonoscopy or proctoscopy (a test which allows the doctor to view only the rectal area) to verify the type of tumor.
-Carcinoembryonic antigen (CEA) level is a marker for colon cancer that is found in the blood and which is elevated in 95% of cases.
+A biopsy is typically done during a EUS, colonoscopy or proctoscopy (a test which allows the doctor to view only the rectal area), which allows your care provider to determine the type of tumor.
+Carcinoembryonic antigen (CEA) level is a marker for colorectal cancer that is found in the blood and is elevated in 95% of cases.
 Women with advanced tumors should also have a pelvic exam to assess if the tumor has invaded into the vagina or cervix.
-With these tests, a stage is determined to help dictate the necessary treatment.
-The TNM staging system assesses the extent of the tumor, nodal involvement, and distant metastases.

 Because the staging system is relatively detailed, a more simplified way of understanding the stage groupings is: